muze-innovation/chassis/backend/docs/source.md

 It does not contain the `data` fields, unlike a [Static Payload](#static-payload)

-- `resolvedWith` field to reference a [ResolverSpec](./spec.md/#resolver-spec) file.

-The front-end uses `resolvedWith` field keys to resolve the `dynamic` data that the view component needs for rendering.
+- `resolvedWith` field to reference a [ResolverSpec](./spec.md/#resolver-spec) file.The front-end uses `resolvedWith` field keys to resolve the `dynamic` data that the view component needs for rendering.

 ### Resolver